littlee/wechat-small-game-phaser/README.md

 ### loading JSON file

-Loading JSON file with a relative path won't work, you have to put the JSON file on the serve and load it with a URL.
+Loading JSON file with a relative path won't work, you have to put the JSON file on the server and load it with a URL.
 ```js
 this.load.json('version', './a.json'); // ERROR T_T
 this.load.json('version', 'http://phaser.io/version.json'); // WORKS YoY